-If citizens send an application to the agency, either by exiting or completing a script, the screen that is displayed depends on:
+When citizens send an application to the agency, either by exiting or completing a script, the screen that is displayed depends on:

-- Whether citizens are logged in - Whether citizens must either create or log in to an account before the application is submitted.
+- · Whether citizens are logged in. - Whether citizens must either create or log in to an account before the application is submitted.

 If citizens are not logged in, they are prompted to log in or create a new account.
-If the property is enabled, citizens must log in to an existing account or create a new account before the application can be sent to the agency.
 For more information, see Managing existing applications.

-Specifying log in requirements
+Log-in requirements

-The system can be configured so that:
+The system can be configured as follows:

-- Citizens are not required to identify themselves to the system AND - · Citizens can send the application to the agency without logging in or creating an account.
+- Citizens are not required to identify themselves to the system and can send an application to the agency without logging in or creating an account. - Citizens must log in or create an account.